 Convene a Panel

-The source sector Workgroup, in consultation with the WTWG, WQGIT Chair, and any other GIT Chair will identify and convene a Panel of experts on the relevant topic.
+The source sector Workgroup, in consultation with the Watershed Technical Work Group (WTWG), WQGIT Chair, and any other GIT Chair will identify and convene a Panel of experts on the relevant topic.
 Each request for review should include suggestions for Panel members.
-Panel membership should strive to have a balanced representation of the scientific understanding and application of the BMP and the geography of the Bay watershed.
-The Panel must include at least eight individuals; three recognized topic experts; three individuals with expertise in environmental and water quality-related issues; a representative from the WTWG; and a representative from the CBP modeling team.
+Panel membership must include individuals with the specific expertise and experience in pertinent environmental and water quality-related issues needed to address the scientific charge put to the Panel.
+Panel members should not represent specific organizations or interest groups with actual or potential conflicts of interest.
+Priority for Panel membership will be focused on recognized regional or national experts in their field, and will not be selected for the sole purpose of ensuring jurisdictional representation on the Panel.

+A representative from the requesting source sector Workgroup; a representative from the WTWG; a representative from the CBP modeling team, and a representative from EPA Region III will serve as resources to the Panel, and are tasked with providing requested information and assistance to the Panel’s topic experts during their deliberations.
+These representatives will participate throughout the Panel process but will not be considered as formal members of the Panel.

 The source sector Workgroup and Panel Coordinators could also consider the option that individuals can be invited to serve as guests on the Panel, either for a few meetings or all of them, such that they can provide input but are not voting members of the Panel.
+In addition, it is expected that the Panel Chair or Panel Coordinator will routinely update the requesting source sector Workgroup or GIT on the Panel’s progress; preliminary findings; and any information or logistical gaps/needs that require input from those beyond the Panel membership.

-A proposed list of Panelists, as well as the draft scope and charge of the Panel, will be sent to the source sector Workgroups, the WQGIT Chair and Vice Chair, and the other GITs for their review and comment.
-The Scientific and Technical Advisory Committee (STAC) will also be afforded the opportunity to comment before final approval.
+A proposed list of Panelists, as well as the draft scope and charge of the Panel, will be sent to the source sector Workgroups, the WTWG, the WQGIT, and the other GITs for their review and comment.
+The Scientific and Technical Advisory Committee (STAC) and the Citizens Advisory Committee (CAC) will also be afforded the opportunity to comment before final approval.
 Final approval of the Panel scope and charge, as well as Panel membership, will be reserved for the appropriate source sector Workgroup or GIT.

 The BMP Expert Panels function as independent peer review processes, similar to that of the National Academy of Sciences, and as such, Panel deliberations in meetings and conference calls will be closed to the public in order to discuss and develop draft recommendations free from outside influences.
 However, once a Panel has been convened, one of the first meetings will be dedicated to an open forum where interested parties can share and present scientific data with the Panel members.
 The intent is to provide an open exchange of information that may help inform the Panel as it moves forward with its deliberations.